sdavides/AqaraPOST-Homeassistant/README.md

 - Requirement:

-NodeRed on HomeAssistant
+NodeRed on HomeAssistant (with "node-red-contrib-config" palette)

 NodeRed Companion on HomeAssistant

-Palette "node-red-contrib-config" for NodeRed

 Access internet from HomeAssistant server (for aqara URL https)